Turning opioid Settlements into action.

 Funding placed directly under the management of Akron Community Foundation in the amount of $1 million.
 Funds are used to support MAT training, increase MAT Provider capacity, research alternative pain techniques and reduce stigma.

-Portage Path Behavior Health: $150,000 to increase capacity, effectiveness and objective measurement of dual diagnosis/addiction recovery.
+Portage Path Behavioral Health: $150,000 to increase capacity, effectiveness, and objective measurement of dual diagnosis/addiction recovery

 Johnson & Johnson: Centering Pregnancy